earseneau1/ENTR_Timeline/README.md

 # Entrepreneurship History Timeline

-## Overview

-This web‑based timeline tool was developed for ENTR 20263: Entrepreneurship & Innovation.
-The primary learning objective is to introduce students to modern, AI‑assisted software workflows, not to delve into advanced programming techniques.
-Through guided interaction with the codebase—and by leveraging generative AI—students will:

-- **Explore a no‑code/low‑code mindset**: Understand how today’s platforms can accelerate development.
-- **Appreciate AI integration**: See how AI agents can modify, refactor, and extend real software.
-- **Collaborate on code**: Propose and implement feature requests (e.g., new timeline views, data sources).

-Ultimately, the goal is to foster **software fluency** and inspire creative applications of AI in entrepreneurship.

----

-## Features

-- **Interactive Timeline View**  Displays historical or future events with smooth animations and a scroll‑driven background effect.

-- **Supabase Authentication & Authorization**

-  - *Magic link* sign‑in for students.
-  - Approval workflow: new users request access, admins review pending requests.
-  - Role check to display an **Approvals** tab for administrators.

-- **Event Contribution**

-  - Signed‑in and approved students can add new timeline events.
-  - Data is persisted in a Supabase table (`events`).

-- **AI‑Friendly Codebase**  Encourages students to use generative AI tools (e.g., ChatGPT) to propose, test, and implement changes.

----

-## Usage in ENTR 20263

-1. **Sign in** using your university email to receive a magic link.
-2. **Wait for admin approval**: Your access request is automatically routed to the course instructor (admin).
-3. **Add events**: Once approved, the "Add Event" form appears on the Home tab.
-4. **Experiment with AI**: Students are encouraged to use AI tools (e.g., GitHub Copilot, ChatGPT) to:
-   - Refactor CSS for theme customization
-   - Add new event filters or search capabilities
-   - Integrate alternative data sources (CSV upload, external APIs)
-   - Implement additional authentication flows

----

-## Contributing

-- Fork the repository and create feature branches.
-- Use AI to draft pull requests—include prompts, AI‑generated code, and your own edits.
-- Submit a pull request with a clear description of your changes and the AI prompts you used.

----

-## Educational Outcomes

-By the end of this project, students will:

-- Recognize the power and limitations of AI in code generation.
-- Understand how a database connects to a single page app (SPA).
-- Understand the role of authentication and role‑based access for web apps and databases.
-- Develop confidence in proposing software enhancements, even without deep coding expertise.

----

-## Rebuild it Yourself

-If you want to rebuild this project from scratch, you will need to carefully set up a database schema and configure permissions so that users can only modify their own data, just as we have done here.
-The only tools required are free:

-- **GitHub** (for version control and hosting static web content)
-- **Supabase** (for authentication, database storage, and real-time updates)

-Beyond those free services, no additional paid tools are necessary.

----

-*This project is maintained by Eric Arseneau at the Neeley School of Business - Texas Christian University.*
+## 🔔 Course Integration

+This web-based timeline is not just a demo—it's a required assignment in **ENTR 20263: Entrepreneurship & Innovation**.
+Students will actively contribute to the project as part of their coursework.
+The assignment invites students to explore key historical moments in entrepreneurship while simultaneously developing fluency with AI-assisted software development workflows.
+This hands-on experience is designed to complement class discussions on creativity, innovation, and technological change.

+As part of the assignment, students are required to:

+* Research and contribute **at least three significant events** in the history of entrepreneurship and innovation.
+* Use generative AI tools (e.g., ChatGPT, GitHub Copilot) to propose and implement software enhancements.
+* Reflect on the role of AI, databases, and software platforms in entrepreneurial practice.

+## 🧠 Learning Objectives

+This project is designed not to teach advanced programming but to immerse students in modern AI-enabled software processes.
+By interacting with the codebase and using generative AI, students will:

+* **Explore no-code/low-code workflows**: Understand how platforms like Supabase, GitHub, and modern JS libraries accelerate development.
+* **Engage with AI tools**: Use agents and assistants to refactor code, suggest features, and improve UX/UI.
+* **Collaborate on software**: Submit feature ideas and enhancements as pull requests with clear AI-generated context.

+## ✨ Features

+### Interactive Timeline View

+* Scroll-driven animation and rich event descriptions
+* Designed to visualize key moments in innovation and entrepreneurship

+### Supabase Authentication

+* **Magic link sign-in** using university emails
+* **Approval workflow** for managing new student users
+* **Role-based UI** for admin views

+### Event Contribution

+* Approved students can submit new timeline entries via form
+* All entries are stored in a centralized Supabase table

+### AI-Friendly Architecture

+* Built to encourage experimentation with generative AI
+* Lightweight, documented codebase designed for prompt engineering

+## 🧪 How It Works in ENTR 20263

+1. **Sign in** with your university email to trigger the magic link login.
+2. **Wait for approval** from your instructor (admin).
+3. **Research and contribute**: Add three timeline entries on historically significant events.
+4. **Experiment with AI** tools to propose one code or feature improvement.
+5. **Submit a reflection** on what you learned about software, AI, and the innovation process.

+## 🔧 Contributing as a Student

+* Fork this repo and work in a feature branch.
+* Use AI to generate/refactor code (and include your prompts in PRs).
+* Clearly describe the reasoning behind your feature in the PR summary.

+## 🎓 Educational Outcomes

+By completing this project, students will:

+* Analyze key events in the evolution of entrepreneurship.
+* Understand how modern web tools (e.g., Supabase, GitHub) power real-time apps.
+* Recognize the **opportunities and constraints** of AI-generated code.
+* Practice proposing and implementing changes without requiring full-stack expertise.
+* Develop confidence in engaging with tech as an entrepreneurial toolset.

+## 🔁 Rebuilding the Project from Scratch

+Want to rebuild this project?
+You’ll need:

+* **GitHub**: for code hosting and collaboration
+* **Supabase**: for database, authentication, and permissions
+* Careful attention to **role-based permissions** so that students can only manage their own data

+All of this can be done using free tools—no paid software is required.